ZOXEXIVO/GraphQL.QueryBuilder/Readme.md

 # GraphQL.QueryBuilder

-GraphQL.QueryBuilder is simple utility for creating strong typed GraphQL queries  for .NET objects in EntityFramework Include-style
+GraphQL.QueryBuilder is simple utility for creating strong typed GraphQL queries  for .NET objects in EntityFramework Include-style.

+At current state work only on simple queries.

 **Code**